Complexity of $C_k$-coloring in hereditary classes of graphs: Hardness results

 Recall that that in case of even $k$, the \col{C_k} problem is polynomial-time solvable for general graphs~\cite{HN90}.
 However, this is no longer true in the case of \lcol{C_k}: the problem is polynomial-time solvable for $k=4$ and NP-complete for all even $k \geq 6$~\cite{DBLP:journals/combinatorica/FederHH99}.
 For the rest of this section $k=2s$, where $s \geq 3$.
 The consecutive vertices of $C_{2s}$ are denoted by $\{1,2,\ldots,2s\}$ (with $2s$ adjacent to $1$).

 In this section we prove \autoref{thm:main-hardness-even}.

 \thmevenhard*

 To be more specific, we will prove the following. \begin{theorem} Let $g$ be a fixed integer.
-For every even $k \geq 6$ the \lcol{C_k} problem is NP-complete for subcubic graphs with girth at least $g$, in which no pair of branch vertices is at distance at least $g$. \end{theorem} \begin{proof} We will reduce from \msat{3}, a variant of \sat{3}, in which every clause contains only positive or only negative literals.
+For every even $k \geq 6$ the \lcol{C_k} problem is NP-complete for subcubic graphs with girth at least $g$, in which every pair of branch vertices is at distance at least $g$. \end{theorem} \begin{proof} We will reduce from \msat{3}, a variant of \sat{3}, in which every clause is of size at most 3 and contains only positive or only negative literals.
 It is known that this problem is NP-complete, even if each variable appears at most three times~\cite{doi:10.1142/S0129054118500168}.

 For every variable $v_i$ we introduce a \emph{variable vertex} $x_i$ with list $\{1,3\}$.
 Color 1 will correspond to true assignment, while 3 will denote false.
-For every clause $D_\ell$, we introduce a \emph{clause vertex} $d_i$ with list $\{1,3,5\}$.
+For every clause $D_\ell$, we introduce a \emph{clause vertex} $d_\ell$ with list $\{1,3,5\}$.